btrccts/btrccts/README.md

         # because of an exchange error or a programming error.
         # If this method raises an exception, the algorith will stop with
         # reason EXCEPTION
+        # This method can be async or a normal method.
         # If you are not in live mode, it is advicable to rethrow the
         # exception to fix the programming error.
         print(e)